panimalarponnurangam/softweb/README.md

 # Ex.07 Software Product Company Website
 ## AIM:
-To develop a static company website to display the softwares and services provided by the company.
+To develop a static company website to display the softwares and services provided by the company

 ## DESIGN STEPS: